Best Full-Service Broker in India: Overview

 Full-service companies have big research departments with analysts who give clients exclusive thorough reports and suggestions.
 They also include investment banking units that may provide some accredited investor customers with access to specific financial instruments such as IPOs, senior notes, preferred shares, debt instruments, limited partnerships, and many exotic and alternative investment options.
 This is one of the primary benefits of full-service firms.
 Full-service brokers frequently have their own in-house product line, which includes mutual funds, portfolio management, insurance, lending services, and exchange-traded funds (ETFs).

-Points to Noted while choosing best full-service stockbrokers:
+Points to Noted while choosing the best full-service stockbrokers:

 - Research breadth.